otgos/RecursionPractice/README.md

 # RecursionPractice
-adds $ sign between exhach character of a string
+adds $ sign between the characters of a string